Rajkumrdusad/Tool-X/README.md

 **Warning**

-We are not responsible for any misuse or damage caused by this program. use this tool at your own risk!
+We are not responsible for any misuse or damage caused by this program.
+Use this tool at your own risk!